Sample Teacher Resumes

 Teaching is one field where, providing there is a local population, there will always be employment.
 Competition is tighter in some areas than others, but the general turnover and constant retirement of existing teachers ensures that job opportunities are always good.

 Teachers support the development of children and young children by helping them to achieve their potential through a variety of educational approaches.
 Teachers opt to teach a particular age group at the start of their careers, and this determines the type of school they work in and the subjects they can teach.
-Other duties include planning programs and preparing lessons, setting and marking homework and exams, writing reports and organizing field studies, outings and events.
+Other duties include planning programs and preparing lessons, setting and marking homework and exams, writing reports and organising field studies, outings and events.

 Most kindergarten, elementary school, middle school, and secondary school teachers work in local government educational services.
-Others work as preschool teachers, or teach within religious organizations, local government educational services, and private educational services.
+Others work as preschool teachers, or teach within religious organisations, local government educational services, and private educational services.